arthurtaborda/armada/README.md

 `./gradlew run`

-It was created as a way for me to learn kotlin and practice Test Driven Development and Domain Driven Design
+It was created as a way for me to learn kotlin and practice Test Driven Development and hexagonal architecture